 Food insecurity presents a serious and growing challenge in Canada’s northern and remote Aboriginal communities.
 In 2011, off-reserve Aboriginal households in Canada were about twice as likely as other Canadian households to be food insecure.
 Finding lasting solutions will require the involvement not just of policy-makers but of those most affected by food insecurity: people living in the North.

-The Minister of Health, on behalf of Health Canada, has asked the Council of Canadian Academies to assess the state of knowledge of the factors influencing food security in the Canadian North and the health implications of food insecurity for northern Aboriginal populations.
+In recognition of this problem, the Minister of Health, on behalf of Health Canada, asked the Council of Canadian Academies to appoint an expert panel to assess the knowledge of the factors influencing food security in the Canadian North and of the health implications of food insecurity for northern Aboriginal populations.